The feast of saints Monica and Augustine27 Aug 2019, by Augustinians in

 The Month of August is truly Augustinian, a Month the Augustinian family, with great excitement, joins the universal Church to specially celebrate the feasts of St. Monica (27th) and her son St. Augustine (28th).
 The amazing story of a mother and son’s journey to sainthood is truly amazing and inspirational; it is the story of grace at work, leading the restless hearts to rest in God.

-St. Monica and her son St. Augustine in no small way positively influenced and continues to inspire faith in people today.
+St. Monica and her son St. Augustine in no small way, positively influenced and continues to inspire faith in people today.
 Through his scholarly achievements, St. Augustine philosophically and theologically opened the treasure of God’s word to illuminate the world darkened by heresies.
-On her own part, St. Monica remains a shining example of motherhood and what it takes to be a wife.
+On her part, St. Monica remains a shining example of motherhood and what it takes to be a wife.
 Her iconic tears, sacrifice, and prayer life did not let Augustine be lost in his intellectual quest; St. Monica constantly petitioned God in tears of hope that saw the amazing conversion of St. Augustine and his difficult father to Christ.

 The Church presents these great saints as icons of the amazing power of prayer to our troubled world, a world where the virtue of patience and tolerance that defines the iconic lifestyle of St. Monica is lacking.
-It is certainly not an exaggeration to conclude that our world has become restless in its search for peace that is almost eluding world leaders’ reach.
+It is certainly not an exaggeration to conclude that our world has become restless in its search for peace, almost eluding world leaders’ reach.
 The uprising and all forms of rebellious spirits manifesting themselves in demonic ideologies around the world testify how much we need to pray and be open to the power of grace as St. Monica and St. Augustine did.

 May Saint Monica and St. Augustine pray for us.